ndiego/block-visibility/readme.txt

 * Plugin settings tabs are now navigable based on URL query parameter.
 * Controls are now alphabetically ordered in the control selectors.
 * Screen size control CSS is now conditionally loaded only when there are actually blocks using these settings.
+* Contextual indicators are now powered by a custom icon font to improve performance and decrease file size.
 * Minor UI enhancements throughout.

 **Removed**